We’re All Pledging To Keep Shenandoah Safe This Fall, And One Of The BIG Ways We’re Doing That Is With Our NEW Shenandoah Go App!

 What if I forget to submit my symptom track?

-Until you complete your symptom check, you will have an orange pass, meaning you do not have access to in-person classes or meetings, dining locations, and any congregate settings.
+Until you complete your symptom check, you will not have a campus pass, meaning you do not have access to in-person classes or meetings, dining locations, and any congregate settings.
 If you fail to complete your check by the end of the day you will face Shenandoah Code of Conduct penalties.

 You will receive notifications from the app to remind you to fill out your symptom check each morning.
 If you haven’t completed your symptom check by the afternoon, you will receive a phone call to remind you.
 If you go a full day without submitting, your completion streak will reset to zero.